 Make sure you have a good steady tripod.
 Your exposure times can be up to 30 seconds, or longer.
 A slight breeze or settling in soft ground can interject movement blur and ruin your shot.
 So make sure you invest in a strong tripod capable of supporting the weight of your gear.
 While carbon fiber tripods offer strength and the advantage of lighter weight, aluminum tripods can do fine for those needing to be more budget minded.
 Just be sure to get a good sturdy one.
 Manfrotto is one manufacturer that has some good options but there are others as well.

 In a pinch you can get by with a poor man’s cable release, i.e., 2 second timer on your camera.
 However, I would highly recommend getting a dedicated cable release.
 In fact, I would suggest an intervalometer.
 An intervalometer will allow you the most control, allowing you to set the exposure time, a set interval between exposures, and a specific number of exposures.
 These devices are invaluable and increase your options to shoot star trails or compile time lapse sequences.

 Focusing at Night

 Focusing at night is one of the biggest challenges.
 There are a few techniques to simplify this.
 When doing Milky Way photography, you want to focus on the stars, which would essentially mean focusing on infinity.
-But all lenses are different and you cannot simply adjust your focus ring until it show the infinity mark.
-You can focus on some distant object, such as the horizon before dark, and then carefully tape down your focus ring so as to not accidently move it later.
-Also you must then turn off your auto focus.
+But all lenses are different, and you cannot simply adjust your focus ring until it shows the infinity mark.
+You can focus on some distant object, such as the horizon before dark, and then carefully tape down your focus ring so as to not accidentally move it later.
+Also, you must then turn off your auto focus.

 There are times when you may have to refocus.
 Another way to quickly return to your infinity focus point is by marking tape on your lens in a fashion shown in the images below.
 This can save a lot of time and frustration in the dark.